bower/spec/README.md

 *Recommended*
 Type: `String` or `Array` of `String`

 The entry-point files necessary to use your package.
 Only one file per filetype.
+The files that are offered should be representing your package as library.
+This means that the files can be used without compiling for use by the consuming party.

 Entry-point files have module exports and may use module imports.
 While Bower does not directly use `main` files, they are listed with the commands `bower list --json` and `bower list --paths`, so they can be used by build tools.